 Errors occur when the fielder messes up a routine play, and as a result, the batter reaches base safely.
 The official scorer decides whether the play is an error or a hit.
 Commonly, errors are easy to spot.
 If a player drops a pop-up or bobbles a ground ball, then the play will be scored as an error.
 However, errors can be difficult to decide when a player drops or bobbles the ball while diving to make a play.

 What is the difference between Fastpitch and Slowpitch Softball?

 Fastpitch is the version of softball played competitively at the collegiate and Olympic level.
 In fastpitch, the pitcher utilizes a full windmill motion, and there are nine players on the field.
 Slowpitch is a less intense version of softball commonly played recreationally.
 In slowpitch, there are ten players on the field.
 Also, the pitcher must throw the ball with a certain amount of arc and can only use a half-windmill motion.

 How is a winning pitcher determined in softball?

 The winning pitcher in NCAA Softball must meet the following criteria.
 The pitcher must pitch a total of four or more innings before being replaced.
-When the pitcher is replaced, the pitcher's team must be ahead by one or more runs.
-In addition, the pitcher's team must stay ahead for the remainder of the game.
-If the score becomes tied at any point after the pitcher is replaced, then the pitcher will not be credited with the win even if her team ends up winning the game.
+When the pitcher is replaced, the pitcher’s team must be ahead by one or more runs.
+In addition, the pitcher’s team must stay ahead for the remainder of the game.
+If the score becomes tied at any point after the pitcher is replaced, then the pitcher will not be credited with the win, even if their team ends up winning the game.